ajyey/rutgersjs/README.md

 **Error handling at this time is basically non-existent.
 Examples of this would be using the wrong route title or stop title as a parameter when invoking the appropriate functions.
-Because of this, if you are experiencing unexpected behavior, it is highly recommended that you double check your parameters against the list of valid parameters in the [wiki](https://github.com/andrewleonard1693/rutgersjs/wiki).**
+Because of this, if you are experiencing unexpected behavior, it is highly recommended that you double check your parameters against the list of valid parameters in the [wiki](https://github.com/andrewleonard1693/rutgersjs/wiki).
+Proper error handling as well as more api services will be implemented in further releases**

 ## Getting Started